-Contraindicated in the following situations:
+Domperidone is contraindicated in the following situations:

-- Known hypersensitivity to omeprazole, domperidone or any of the excipients. - Prolactin-releasing pituitary tumour (prolactinoma). - when stimulation of the gastric motility could be harmful e.g in patients with gastrointestinal - haemorrhage, mechanical obstruction or perforation. - In patients with moderate or severe hepatic impairment. - in patients who have known existing prolongation of cardiac conduction intervals,
+- Known hypersensitivity to domperidone or any of the excipients - Prolactin-releasing pituitary tumour (prolactinoma).

+• when stimulation of the gastric motility could be harmful e.g. in patients with gastrointestinal hemorrhage, mechanical obstruction or perforation.

+• in patients with moderate or severe hepatic impairment.

-- particularly QTc, patients with significant electrolyte disturbances or underlying cardiac Diseases such as congestive heart failure. - Co-administration with QT-prolonging drugs. - co-administration with potent CYP3A4 inhibitors (regardless of their QT prolonging Effects). - Omeprazole like other proton pump inhibitors (PPIs) must not be used concomitantly With nelfinavir.
+• in patients who have known existing prolongation of cardiac conduction intervals, particularly QTc, patients with significant electrolyte disturbances or underlying cardiac diseases such as congestive heart failure.

+• co-administration with QT-prolonging drugs.

+• co-administration with potent CYP3A4 inhibitors (regardless of their QT prolonging effects)

-4.4 SPECIAL WARNINGS AND PRECAUTIONS FOR USE
+SPECIAL WARNINGS AND PRECAUTIONS FOR USE